hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 ### Algorithm SSI object from the sequence of events.

-Any Self-Sovereign Identity in this VDR is sequence of Events/Operations that form a chain.
+Any Self-Sovereign Identity in this VDR is a sequence of Events/Operations that form a chain.
 The frist element of the chain MUST contain the `E-1` create identity event.
 The HASH of the `SignedPrismEvent` with the `E-1` is the reference of the SSI.
-The signature in `SignedPrismEvent #2` in sign by one of the MASTER_KEY type `KeyUsage-1` contain the create Event `E-1`.
-So it is Self sign.
+The signature in `SignedPrismEvent` is self sign.
+Signed by one of the MASTER_KEY type `KeyUsage-1` contained in the create event `E-1`.

-Lets consider the folowing class.
-This is just a example to ilustrate the transformation of the set of events chain into a object that represent all the information of the SSI.
+Lets consider the following class.
+This is just an example to ilustrate the transformation of the set of events chain into an object that represent all the information of the SSI.